-An effective trial attorney has thorough knowledge of the Rules of Evidence.
-At The Moore Law Firm, our attorneys know evidence and keep up to date with developments and changes in the law.
+An effective trial attorney has a thorough knowledge of the Rules of Evidence.
+At The Moore Law Firm, our attorneys know the evidence and keep up to date with developments and changes in the law.

 New changes to the West Virginia Rules of Evidence went into effect on September 2, 2014.
-The West Virginia Rules of Evidence were adopted by the West Virginia Supreme Court of Appeals on December 18, 1984 and have not undergone a comprehensive review in almost 30 years.
-Recently, the West Virginia Supreme Court of Appeals appointed a committee to undertake a comprehensive review of the Rules and make recommendations whether the Rules should be updated.
+The West Virginia Rules of Evidence were adopted by the West Virginia Supreme Court of Appeals on December 18, 1984, and have not undergone a comprehensive review in almost 30 years.
+Recently, the West Virginia Supreme Court of Appeals appointed a committee to undertake a comprehensive review of the Rules and make recommendations on whether the Rules should be updated.

 Many of the Rules of Evidence were changed to reflect the language contained in the Federal counterpart.
 Most changes are merely stylistic and do not differ substantively from the old Rules.
 The intent of the changes is to make the Rules more easily understood.